bethanycayeradcliff/spokenweb-pedagogy-workshop/index.markdown

 June 17, 2021 | 2-4pm ET

 This workshop, put on by AudiAnnotate shares the pedagogy tools we are developing.
-This workshop will introduce attendees to ideas we have for using AUdiAnnotate in classroom (or group) settings.
+This workshop will introduce attendees to ideas we have for using AudiAnnotate in classroom (or group) settings.

 ## Workshop Agenda